This post is updated regularly to reflect the latest news and science around coronavirus, also known as COVID-19.

-If you do feel, for whatever reason, that your circumstances warrant wearing a mask, then two of the most common options to choose from are a surgical mask and an N95 respirator.
+If you have to interact with someone who was infected, then two of the most common options to choose from are a surgical mask and an N95 respirator, which offer are thicker and a tighter fit.
 N95 is a reference to the designation used by the U.S. National Institute for Occupational Safety and Health, which confirms that the mask can prevent the inhalation of at least 95% of airborne particles.
 As for surgical masks, the CDC reports that they're able to prevent "large" respiratory droplets from inhalation, but can't necessarily filter out smaller droplets.

 There's varying research, regarding a potential difference in efficacy between the two options.
 For example, one clinical trial conducted by scientists from UT Southwestern Medical Center and carried out at 137 outpatient sites in seven U.S. cities from 2011-2015 found no "significant difference" between the two masks, in terms of how well they prevented influenza.